 An unearned run is any run that scored because of an error or a passed ball.
 Oftentimes, it is the judgment of the official scorer as to whether a specific run would've scored without the defensive mishap.

 The purpose of the unearned run is to distinguish which runs a pitcher is at fault for allowing.
 Unearned runs do not count against a pitcher's ERA.
 However, there are a few flaws with ignoring unearned runs when evaluating a pitcher.
 First, it's a pitcher's job to prevent runs -- not to simply prevent earned runs.
 Second, not every error is created equal -- and some plays that are ruled as hits can be a product of subpar defense.

 Although unearned runs don't hurt a pitcher's ERA, they can hurt a pitcher in other ways -- namely in his quest to win.
 Every error means a bigger burden on the pitcher in terms of pitches thrown.
 In this regard, unearned runs can often lead to an early exit for a pitcher.

 An unearned run can never take place without the occurrence of an error or a passed ball.

-Watch: Chris Rusin is charged with an unearned run after a run scores with two outs on a fielding error.
+Watch: Chase Anderson is charged with an unearned run after a run scores on a throwing error.

 In A Call